 Grounding will also limit the voltage on the enclosure, which can help if the insulation on your equipment fails for any reason.

-Whatever is grounding your machine has a capability for carrying current that is coordinated directly with the electrical supply system’s overcurrent device.
+Whatever is grounding your machine has the capability for carrying a current that is coordinated directly with the electrical supply system’s overcurrent device.

 This allows the grounding coordinator to remain intact even after an electrical fault occurs within the machine.